Over the course of 2019, we wrote a book.

 Many of the victims were anonymous, but others live deep in the public consciousness today.
 Marie Antoinette is more or less still seen as a spendthrift party girl, which is proof that lies can outlive their unfortunate targets.

 Now that the stage has been set, we are happy to present Fake News!
-Bulos que cambiaron el mundo.
+Bulos que cambiaron el curso de la historia.
 Published by Titilante Press and written by your Irish Slice duo.

 History of Fake News